 Rhode Island makes available RICAS assessment results aggregated by student subgroup publicly available on their data portal.
-In particular, exam pass rates at the district level for white/nonwhite students are available for all school districts.
+In particular, exam pass rates at the district level for white students, for not economically disadvantaged students, and for non-ELL students are available for almost all school districts.